cjbeattie/Random-NRIC-Generator/README.md

 (requires installation of [Node.js/npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and [MongoDB](https://docs.mongodb.com/manual/administration/install-community/))
 - Download source code
 - In your terminal application, `npm i` in root folder and in client folder.
+- Create a .env file in the root folder and add the following: `MONGODB_URI=mongodb://localhost:27017/nric`
 - To start the server, go to the root folder and run `nodemon server.js`
 - To start the client, go to the client folder and run `npm start`
 - The application will run on http://localhost:3000/